Atrial Septal Defect

 Presentation

-ASDs cause a mid-systolic, crescendo-decrescendo murmur loudest at the upper left sternal border with a fixed split second heart sound.
 Splitting of the second heart sound is where you hear the closure of the aortic and pulmonary valves at slightly different times.
-This can be normal with inspiration, however a “fixed split” second heart sound means the split does not change with inspiration or expiration.
-This occurs in an atrial septal defect because blood is flowing from the left atrium into the right atrium across the atrial septal defect, increasing the volume of blood that the right ventricle has to empty before the pulmonary valve can close.
-This doesn’t vary with respiration.
+This can be normal with inspiration.
+A “fixed split” second heart sound means the split does not change with inspiration or expiration.
+In an atrial septal defect, blood flows from the left to the right atrium across the atrial septal defect, increasing the volume of blood the right ventricle has to empty before the pulmonary valve can close.
+The pulmonary valve closes later than the aortic valve, causing a split second heart sound that does not vary with respiration.

 • Shortness of breath